eoinsmith001/sample_app/README.md

 the [*Ruby on Rails Tutorial*](http://railstutorial.org) by [Michael Hartl](http://michaelhartl.com/).

-Application is hosted on [Heroku](http://lit-fjord-6447.herokuapp.com/)
+Application requires a valid database.yml file to run